Whatever else anything is, it ought to begin with being personalKathleen Kelly, You’ve got mail (1998)

 Two prisoners are arrested for a joint crime and put in separate interrogation rooms.
 The district attorney sets out these rules:

-- If one of them confesses and the other doesn’t, the confessor will be rewarded, the other receive a heavy sentence.
+- If one of them confesses and the other doesn’t, the confessor serves a longer sentence, the other one goes free.

-- If neither confesses both will go free.
+- If neither confesses they both serve the longer sentence.

 The prisoner’s dilemma embodies the struggle between individual rationality and group rationality which Nigel Howard described as a metagame of a prisoner cooperating if and only if, they believe that the other prisoner will cooperate, if and only if, they believe that the first prisoner will cooperate.
 A mind boggling tit-for-tat.
 But, this is common on Twitter with those: Follow me, I will follow you back and constant following and unfollowing.